 - From past experience, I would especially avoid Italy during summer.
-It was extremely warm and crowded from my experience.
+It was extremely warm and crowded.
 Fall was perfect.

 - Austria, Switzerland and Germany were beautiful in early November and still had fall foliage.
 I’m sure October would have been great too!

 And that’s it!
-I hope you found this guide helpful.
-Have you done backpacking in Europe?
+I hope that you found this guide helpful.
+Have you traveled to Europe?
 Are you planning a trip soon?
+Do you have any questions?
 Let me know in the comments!